hevalhazalkurt/Ultimate_Python_Snippets/pandas/pandas_index.md

 #### Getting `index` Information

-We can use `pd.index` for getting default index column information.
+We can use `.index` for getting default index column information.
 The result syntax looks like this :

 `RangeIndex(start=0, stop=193, step=1)`